This is an updated version of our original April 27, 2016 blog post.

-Common ownership and the Affordable Care Act
+Common Ownership & Affordable Care Act

 There is another situation, however, that is worth mentioning, too.
 Common ownership refers to controlled groups, or businesses that have more than one location or franchise.
 In these cases, companies may consider each individual franchise its own free-standing organization, allowing them to remain a small employer and not be obligated to provide health insurance for employees.
 This is not accurate, however.
 If one company owns and controls all locations, then the business must count the number of workers at all franchises to determine their eligibility status, according to IRS standards.
 If the amount of employees across locations adds up to more than 50, then organizations are required to provide coverage.